uber-go/fx/README.md

 The top-level packages contain the nuts and bolts useful for a fully-fledged service.
 That said, none (except for `service`) requires an instance or even the idea of a service.
-You can use the packages independently their logic.
+You can use the packages independently.

 If, for example, you only want use the configuration logic from UberFx, you can import `go.uber.org/fx/config` and use it in a standalone CLI app.